Designs – FAQ

 A7.
-Yes, there is a grace period which is 12 months from the date of first disclosure.
+Yes, there is a grace period which is one year from the date of first disclosure.

 As we mentioned above, only a design with novelty is allowed for registration in Japan.
 Thus, if the design is publicly disclosed before filing, it will be rejected.
 However, if the application is filed during the grace period, the design is regarded as having maintained novelty even though it was already disclosed.